aiven/devportal/docs/products/opensearch/howto/opensearch-aggregations-and-nodejs.rst

 Buckets based on ranges
 -----------------------
 You can aggregate data by dividing it into a set of buckets.
-These buckets can be either predefined by you, or created dynamically based on provided criteria.
+We can either predefine these buckets, or create them dynamically to fit the data.

 To understand how this works, we'll create a method to aggregate recipes into buckets based on sodium ranges.